philiplinden/advent-of-code/captains-log.md

 I'm on a cleaning streak.
 I'm going through and deleting all the pieces of the templates and CLI that I don't use.

+Now, before I even start on the day 1 problem I need to learn how to parse input files.
+The `nom` crate looks cool, but it's definitely overkill for this.

 ## 2024-12-04

 I finished the CLI and added a few more features.
 I added the ability to fetch